jclouds/legacy-jclouds.github.com/documentation/reference/vmware-vsphere-design.markdown

 depending on the guest OS you wants to support, there a number of parameters that need to be passed to the OS installer.

-For example, jclouds-vbox offers a solution for this problem inspired by [veewee](https://github.com/jedi4ever/veewee/): jclouds-vbox passes a kickstart file by pushing to the installer a serie of scancodes using the keyboard api offered by virtualbox.
+For example, jclouds-vbox offers a solution for this problem inspired by [veewee](https://github.com/jedi4ever/veewee/): jclouds-vbox passes a kickstart file by pushing to the installer a series of scancodes using the keyboard api offered by virtualbox.

 We need to verify if VMware offers a similar API.

-Moreovere, VMware VM almost must have the VMware tools installed to enable a set of extra features to give more control over the VM.
+Moreover, VMware VM almost must have the VMware tools installed to enable a set of extra features to give more control over the VM.
 Particularly, jclouds-vsphere needs to use a getIpAddress API only available if the VMware tools are installed.

 We need to find a way to programmatically install the VMware tools possibly using ssh.